niemi-online/repo-bootstrapper/README.md

 Created through `yo reboot:python`.
 This generates a python project with:
 1. A trivial python setup
 2. Docker for local dev and deployment
+TODO: allow for different types of python projects